matomo-org/developer-documentation/docs/4.x/archiving-behavior-specification.md

 - If archiving is allowed, `Archive` will initiate archiving for every site/period combination in the query.
 It does this by calling the
   `CoreAdminHome.archiveReports` API method.
 - `CoreAdminHome.archiveReports` creates and invokes the `Loader` class.
 - `Loader` looks for a usable archive.
 If found, it returns that archive ID.
-Otherwise it launches the archiving process, first aggregating core metrics like nb_visits.
+Otherwise, it launches the archiving process, first aggregating core metrics like nb_visits.
 Then if we can't skip the archive, it invokes `PluginsArchiver`.
 - `PluginsArchiver` loops through every activated plugin and creates the plugin's `Archiver` instance if there is one.
 It invokes the appropriate method on the `Archiver` instances.